What Simply Trekking can provide for your use

 WA weather is mostly very mild enabling us to camp out in the minimum of shelter and still be warm, dry and comfortable.
 We source our sleeping cocoons (with mosquito netting) and tarps from Australian cottage industry Terra Rosa Gear, Victoria.
 For the stormy winter weather and especially for the Cape to Cape where there is no shelter, we provide for hire lightweight 2 person tents.

-Our sleeping quilts are down, it is soft, cuddly, keeps you warm and come in adult and kids sizes custom made by Tier Gear Tasmania.
-Althought we provide sleeping sheets with our quilts, the quilts are washed regularly as we are lucky in WA to get lots of fine days between treks.
+Our sleeping bags and quilts are down, it is soft, cuddly, keeps you warm and come in adult and kids sizes.
+Although we provide sleeping sheets with our bags and quilts, they are washed regularly as we are lucky in WA to get lots of fine days between treks.
 Balaclavas are provided with the quilts.
 We have a variety of mattresses with high thermal ratings and inflating pillows.
-To complete the warmth we highly recommend you hire one of our very lightweight compact thermal jackets for around the campfire.
+To complete the warmth we highly recommend you include one of our very lightweight compact thermal jackets for around the campfire.

 We source your dinner from Tasmania’s cottage industries, Campers Pantry, Strive, Alps & Amici and WA’s first dehydrated food producer Feed the Hike.
 We cater for your gluten free, vegetarian and vegan needs.
 Local supermarkets are now providing healthy snacks suitable for trekking.